- For annual performance, please refer to our Sustainability Report 2019.

-Regarding modern slavery, we have conveyed our commitment in the MTR Corporation Slavery and Human Trafficking Statement that we will ensure we have systems in place to manage this issue.
-It is important that the workers employed in our supply chain are treated fairly, humanely and equitably across all our operations.
+Regarding modern slavery, we have conveyed our commitment in the MTR Corporation Modern Slavery and Human Trafficking Statement that we will ensure we have systems in place to manage this issue.
+It is important that workers employed in our supply chain are treated fairly, humanely and equitably across all our operations.

 Supply Chain Assessment

-The quality of the services we provide and the infrastructure we build can be impacted by the reliability and quality of the products and services that our suppliers deliver.
+The quality of the services we provide and the infrastructure we build can be impacted by the reliability and quality of the products and services our suppliers deliver to us.
 In light of this, we have developed a set of supplier assessment procedures to help us build and maintain a sustainable supply chain network.
 Based on the procurement category as a proportion to their total spend, we categorised our suppliers into three separate groups, namely transport operations, property management and railway extension projects and identified the respective key focus areas for monitoring.
 Percentage of spending by these supplier categories can be found in the Sustainability Report.

 For all our new train purchases, we conduct lifecycle assessments on their performance, taking into consideration future energy use and maintenance costs over an average lifespan of 40 years in addition to upfront capital costs.
 Furthermore, we work closely with our train suppliers to monitor the quality of the manufacturing and assembly process and ensure all performance indicators are achieved.
 On an occasional basis, we incentivise suppliers who are able to meet their stated performance range.